Low-Cost Public Jenkins Server using Terraform and DigitalOcean

 - Terraform can’t update DNS before creating the server

-command to automatically renew, configure and update my nginx config.
+command to renew, configure and update my nginx config automatically.
 One day I might revisit this.

 Until then, you need to run a few commands to generate certs: